 - What are my strengths? - include the relevance of your degree and subject knowledge.

-- What experience do I have? - include any relevant work experience such as leadership, coaching a sports team, youth work or working at a summer camp.
+- What experience do I have? - include related work experience such as leadership, coaching a sports team, youth work or working at a summer camp.
 Give examples of how this developed your teaching skills.

 - Do I have any geographical restrictions? - if you don't currently live in the UK, why do you want to study here?

-All applications made through UTT are put through a Similarity Detection Service, so make sure you produce your own version.
+All applications made through UTT are put through the UCAS Similarity Detection Service, so make sure yours is all original content.
 Selectors want to get an insight into who you are and why you're suited to teaching.

-You need to submit the names and contact details of two referees, typically these are your university tutor who will be able to write about your academic progress, and someone who knows you from work, preferably in a school context to comment on your potential development as a teacher.
+You need to submit the names and contact details of two referees.
+Typically this is your university tutor, who can write about your academic progress, and someone who knows you from work, preferably in a school context to comment on your potential development as a teacher.

 This is an important part of the process as applications can't be sent until you've attached two references.
 To help speed this up you should contact your referees before you start.

-For more information, see UTT - References for teaching.
+For more information, see UCAS - References for teacher training.

-During the application process for ITT you're required to pass the professional numeracy and literacy skills tests.
-Once you have made an application, you're able to register and are advised to book your test as soon as possible.
+During the application process for ITT you're required to pass the professional skills tests for literacy and numeracy.
+Once you've made your application, you're able to register for these tests and are advised to book them as soon as possible.

-Your initial skills tests are free, but you will be expected to pay £19.25 for resits.
-You should give yourself the best chance by practicing beforehand, looking at tuition books and trying the mock tests available at Department for Education - Professional skills tests.
+Initial skills tests are free, but any resits will cost £19.25.
+Give yourself the best chance by practicing beforehand, looking at tuition books and trying the mock tests available at Department for Education - Professional skills tests.

 The tests are administered by Learndirect at centres across the UK and can be booked up to three months in advance.
 Slots are regularly added, so continue to check the website if you need a slot, or ring the Learndirect helpline.
 The skills tests are administered at the interview stage in Wales.